cloudfoundry/ruby-buildpack/README.md

 ## Help and Support

-Join the #buidpacks channel in our [Slack community] (http://slack.cloudfoundry.org/)
+Join the #buildpacks channel in our [Slack community] (http://slack.cloudfoundry.org/)

 ## Active Development